dimitriskokoretsis/datavis/README.md

 ## Example

-The following example demonstrates the use of all datavis functions to create, annotate and export a bar plot.
+The following example demonstrates the use of datavis functions to create, annotate and export a bar plot.

 ### Data import and plot creation